chriswu99aaa/shuaimin_blog/_posts/2024-02-06-Natural-Language-Understanding.md

 ### Exercise

+Q1
+Select all that hold true in relation to fastText embeddings.

+In fastText, the sum of subword embeddings is used to obtain a representation for an unknown word.

+fastText is trained in a similar way to word2vec (i.e., using a skip gram or continuous bag-of-words model).

+As with any vectors, cosine similarity can be used to assess similarity between fastText vectors.

 Q2

 In fastText, the sum of subword embeddings is used to obtain a representation for an unknown word.